jmwanderer/membership/README.md

 Script that create specific CSV files:

-#### Generate list of members with waivers
+#### Report stats on waivered members

-file: calc_waivered_set.py
+file: waiver_calcs.py

-Writes output/waivered_members.csv with member names and links to signed waiver documents

-#### Generate Signature Request Groups
+#### Generate Groups for Signature Request

-file: gen_sign_groups.py
+file: gen_waiver_groups.py

 Generate a CSV of adult accounts and accounts with minor children.
 If there are multiple adults, guess which adults are the parents based on ages.
 If unable to guess, write to the unkown list.

 Generate CSV for bulk signature requests:
-- adult waivers: adults_no_minor_children.csv
+- adult waivers: adults_records.csv
-- familiy waivers with two parents and minors listed: parents_to_sign.csv
+- familiy waivers with two parents and minors listed: family_records.csv
-- unknown families, needs resolution in input/parents.csv: unknown_list_to_sign.csv
+- unknown families, needs resolution in input/parents.csv: unknown_familes.csv

 #### Compile Information for Keys